aloetesting/aloe/docs/classes.rst

         The :class:`Background` this step belongs to (if inside a background).

+    .. attribute:: test

+        The instance of :class:`unittest.TestCase` running the current test, or None if not currently in a test (e.g. in a :func:`~aloe.before.each_feature` callback).

     .. attribute:: testclass

         The :class:`unittest.TestCase` used to run this test.
+Use :attr:`.test` for the *instance* of the test case.

     .. attribute:: passed